-April 16, 2015: Performance of Civil War music by Illinois College Choir in the Abraham Lincoln Presidential Museum Plaza.
+April 16, 2015: Performance of Civil War music by Illinois College Choir in the Abraham Lincoln Presidential Museum Plaza at 12:45pm

 April 19, 2015: With a stunning combination of scholarship and showmanship, the Abraham Lincoln Presidential Library and Museum immerses you in Lincoln's world and time.
 Journey from a rustic log cabin to the Executive Mansion in the nation's capital; follow the fate of American's 16th president and share the joys and sorrows of the family - and of a nation.
-Detailed scheduled TBD.
 Free admission.
+Detailed schedule

 April 25, 2015: "Storytime" Matthew Algeo author of "Abe and Fido: Lincoln's Love of Animals and the Touching Story of his Favorite Canine Companion" and Trudy Krisher author of "An Affectionate Farewell: The Story of Old Abe and Old Bob" will join us for storytime.
 Museum admission required.
 Storytime at 12:00pm & 2:00pm - Matthew Algeo (book signing at 2:30 - 4:00pm) Storytime at 11:00am & 1:00pm - Trudy Krisher (book signing at 2:30pm - 4:00pm) Plaza in the Abraham Lincoln Presidential Museum.